DSC106SOIR/rodent_riddle/README.md

 This project creates an interactive storytelling experience about mouse circadian rhythms through data visualization.
 Users can explore patterns in mouse behavior and discover insights through guided questions.

+## Prototype Writeup

+1. So far, we have created our central visualization and have laid out the template for all any additional visualizations.
+The central visualization is an overview of most of the features all at once.
+It aims to show viewers the general heat and activity trends of mice throughout each period of day and night.
+Smaller future visualizations will focus on more specific aspects of the dataset.
+By creating visualization and suggested response templates, additional work for the project will be streamlined.
+Our process is to add in a short visualization to guide viewers through the interactcive visualization, add a d3 plot, ask viewers an insightful question, and to answer their question using the drop-down suggested answer component.
+Using this format, our project can meet its original goal of teaching researchers about their mice in an engaging way, but can also be used to teach people (especially children) how to gain insight from a graph or visualization.

+2. The most challenging part of the project remaining is to curate a few more visualizations that feel fresh and interactive.
+Our dataset is limited in its number of features (we can explore activity, temperature, gender, and estrus cycles), and so we'll need to work to create visualizations that add insight without feeling redundant.
+Our second challenge will be to come up with critical engagement questions that strike a balance between being too technical and boringly simple.
+A mix of difficulties will be beneficial, and our target is for the level of engagement to be at the point to make an older kid think for a few minutes and require most viewers to take a second look at the visualization before answering.
+These questions give us the most opportunity to ensure that scientists aren't missing interesting details and to promote learning for the rest of our audience, so it's important that we get their level of difficulty right.

 ## Project Structure

 ```